Voxel-Fox-Ltd/Novus/README.md

 # In Novus, a client is a secondary citizen, whereas the HTTP
 # connection is who we love - you can just put down your token
-# and pass that around the classes like me at a party
+# and pass that around as necessary
 state = novus.HTTPConnection(TOKEN)

 # As such, models now have classmethods using their state in order